-At the House of Stones in Ohaba-Sibişel Village of Râu de Mori Commune, the stones seem to come alive and tell the tale of how they formed, how they transformed over time and how they are supporting life today.
+At the House of Stones in Ohaba-Sibisel Village of Râu de Mori Commune, the stones seem to come alive and tell the tale of how they formed, how they transformed over time and how they are supporting formed while the last dinosaurs lived on Earth.
+The rocks reveal stories about dinosaurs, turtles, crocodiles, pterosaurs and other animals that used to live there, on the banks of the river, in a subtropical climate.